cakephp/docs/en/controllers/components/authentication.rst

 code assumes you have two columns ``api_key`` - to store the hashed API key, and ``api_key_plain`` - to the plaintext version of the API key, so we can display it to the user later on.
-Using a key instead of a password, means that even over plain HTTP, your user's can use an opaque token instead of their original password.
+Using a key instead of a password, means that even over plain HTTP, your users can use an opaque token instead of their original password.
 It is also wise to include logic allowing API keys to be regenerated at a user's request.